goclemens/localFileHandling/README.md

 Loading is done by XmlHTTPRequest

-more Information are following
+more Informations are following

+ps.:

-(build bundle with rollup.js)
+build bundle with rollup.js:

+for configuration see "rollup.config.js" execute in root directory rollup -c

+minify with uglify.js:

+execute in builds directory
+uglifyjs localFileLoader.js --output localFileLoader.min.js (--mangle)